ronshairubin1/SoundsGood/README.md

 **Note:** As of version 0.9, we no longer use the root-level `/temp` directory for processing sound files.
 All audio processing is done directly from the `/data/sounds/raw_sounds/{class}/` directory, and chunked files are stored directly in `/data/sounds/temp_sounds/{class}/`.

+## Sound Directory Consolidation

+In version 0.9, all sound files were consolidated into a single directory to avoid duplication:

+Previous locations:
+1. `sounds/` in the root directory
+2. `data/sounds/training_sounds/`
+3. `src/static/goodsounds/`

+Now, all sound files are stored in `data/sounds/training_sounds/`.
+The `Config.SOUNDS_DIR` variable has been completely removed, and all code now directly references `Config.TRAINING_SOUNDS_DIR`.
+The old locations have been moved to the legacy directory for historical reference.

+**Note**: The migration scripts used for this consolidation have been moved to the `legacy/migrate/` directory as they are no longer needed for day-to-day operations.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.